ShipChain/engine/README.md

 in the base folder named `.env` is sourced.
 This allows you to inject environment variables in to the launched containers.
 You will need to create this file in your local environment.

+##### Ethereum Provider Services

+When connecting to a standard public network, ethers.js will use pre-defined API Access Keys for Infura and Etherscan.
+Both providers will be used at once, falling back to the other after an error threshold .
+If you want to provide your own access keys to track your usage or to handle your own rate limits, set one or both of the following environment variables:

+ - `INFURA_PROJECT_ID`
+ - `ETHERSCAN_API_KEY`

 ##### Database
  The Docker Compose files provided include a PostgreSQL container that is linked to Engine with default connection string `psql://engine:engine@psql:5432/engine`.
 This can be modified by setting